KnowageLabs/Knowage-Documentation/functionalities-guide/datamining/index.rst

 The computed outputs are visualized in the half bottom of the page: each output populates a tab.

 If the command refers to a script that needs one or more datasets, than these datasets are displayed between the command combobox and the outputs tabs.
-You can use the combobox which list the Knowage dataset matched to the document throught the template.
+You can use the combobox which list the Knowage dataset matched to the document through the template.
 Otherwise you can upload a file for Knowage datasets that cannot be changed from the GUI.
 Clicking on the **FILE** button it is possible to upload the file to replace the default dataset.
 Remember to click on the |image404| to start the upload.

 .. |image404| image:: media/image388.png
    :width: 30